• Facebook

 • Sandwiches: Create the ultimate vegetarian sandwich by spreading caponata onto an Italian style roll and adding slices of fresh mozzarella and a handful of greens such as arugula.

-• Topping: Spoon this eggplant over grilled chicken, steak or fish to make your meal extra special.
+• Topping: Spoon this eggplant over grilled chicken tenders, sirloin steak or grilled swordfish to make your meal extra special.

 A serving bowl of caponata topped with fresh parsley.